cryptokrishtopher/binancescanner/readme.md

     High-speed Internet connection
     Python 3.6

-Using pip you will need to install the following:
+Using pip you will need to run the following:

     $ pip install binance
     $ pip install twisted